Skip to Content

 RECIPE TIP:

-If you want yours soggy in the middle, double the water in this recipe.
+If you want yours soggy in the middle, double the oat milk in this recipe.
 Then, let each piece sit in the mixture for a number of seconds before removing.

 Oat Milk French Toast